apache/hadoop-release-support/README.md

 Installed applications/platforms

 * Java 8+.
-Later releases are valid for validation too.
+Later releases are valid for validation too (and required for some projects)
 * Apache Ant.
 * Apache maven
 * gpg